-The environment is made up of living and non-living components which are inter dependent.
-When everything is working the way it should be, all the components of the environment will be functional, healthy and balanced in the nature.
+The environment is made up of systems, cycles, and specialized relationships between living and non-living elements.
+When everything is working the way it should be, all the living organisms within the environment, including humans, are healthy and thriving.

-What will happen if harmful organisms or substances enter your body?
+• What will happen if harmful organisms or substances enter your body?
 How do you feel?